U.S. airlines apply for U.S. payroll help but terms still unclear

 Companies were allowed to ask Treasury for the amount they paid in salaries and benefits in the second and third quarters of 2019, and must agree to keep their workforce until Sept.
 30 and maintain a certain level of air service.

-American stock hit a record low on Friday, and Warren Buffett’s Berkshire Hathaway Inc (BRKa.N), which is among the largest shareholders of the top U.S. airlines, said it sold about 18% of its Delta stake and 4% of its Southwest holding.
+American’s stock hit a record low on Friday.
+Warren Buffett’s Berkshire Hathaway Inc, which is among the largest shareholders of the top U.S. airlines, said it sold about 18% of its Delta stake and 4% of its Southwest holding.

 Cargo carriers are suffering from disruption to global supply chains and high-margin business-to-business demand, even as ground-package delivery services increase.